HoTT/EPIT-2020/04-cubical-type-theory/README.md

 https://github.com/agda/cubical/releases/tag/v0.2

-If one has installed Agda and have the `agda` executable in ones path then building v0.2 of the library should work by running `make` in the cubical-0.2 directory after unpacking the v0.2 package.
+If one has installed Agda and have the `agda` executable in ones path then building the library should work by running `make` in the cubical-0.2 directory after unpacking the v0.2 package.
 If one wants to use the agda/cubical library in another directory one has to register it by following: